dortania/Getting-Started-With-ACPI/Universal/awac-methods/manual.md

 ## Wrapping up

-Once you're done making your SSDT, either head to the next page to finish the rest of the SSDTs or head here if you're ready to warp up:
+Once you're done making your SSDT, either head to the next page to finish the rest of the SSDTs or head here if you're ready to wrap up:

 * [**Cleanup**](/cleanup.md)